 What is community acupuncture?

-"I recently opened a community acupuncture clinic in New Westminster, British Columbia.
 This style of acupuncture is relatively new in New Westminster, so understandably, people have come to us with a lot of questions.
+Below is a list of frequently asked questions about community acupuncture.

 Does community acupuncture work as well as one-on-one acupuncture?